How to convert a dict to JSON in Python

 print(json_string)--OUTPUT--{"event": "meeting", "timestamp": "2023-05-15T14:30:00"}

-Sometimes your dictionary contains objects that aren't standard JSON types, like a datetime object.
-Trying to serialize them directly will cause a TypeError.
-The default parameter in json.dumps() is your solution for this, letting you define a custom conversion rule.
+Sometimes your dictionary contains data types that aren't native to JSON, like datetime objects.
+Trying to serialize them directly will raise a TypeError.
+The default parameter in json.dumps() provides a clean solution by letting you pass a function that acts as a custom serializer.

 Sorting keys in JSON output with sort_keys